friday27/backend-dev/leetcode_note.md

 1013\.
 Partition Array Into Three Parts With Equal Sum
 1018\.
 Binary Prefix Divisible By 5
 1022\.
 Sum of Root To Leaf Binary Numbers
+1026\.
+Maximum Difference Between Node and Ancestor (To be improved)
 1029\.
 Two City Scheduling
 1030\.
 Matrix Cells in Distance Order (To be improved)
 1035\.
 Uncrossed Lines **(Study: DP!)**